What Are the Benefits of Obtaining a Personal Loan?

 What kind of credit score do I need for a personal loan?

 Having bad credit doesn’t necessarily disqualify you from a personal loan, though.
-You’ll want to check with each lender to see if it has a minimum credit score and what other factors it considers when looking at your application.
+Check with each lender to see if it has a minimum credit score and what other factors it considers when looking at your application.

 What is the average interest rate for a personal loan?